Corporate Governance Statement

 The Board annually reviews the performance of the Investment Manager based on total returns to shareholders and with reference to peer LIC performance and benchmark ASX indices.

 The non-executive directors meet at least once a year to review and evaluate the performance of the Investment Manager.
+One positive outcome of the current year review was to reach an agreement with the Investment Manager to introduce a high water mark when calculating performance fees, effective from 1 July 2023.

-A satisfactory evaluation of the Investment Manager’s performance for the financial year ended 30 June 2023 was undertaken by the independent directors.
+A satisfactory evaluation of the Investment Manager’s performance for the financial year ended 30 June 2024 was undertaken by the independent directors.

 The Investment Manager has an established induction process for all its employees with responsibilities under the IMA.
 As part of this induction process, new senior executives will receive briefings on the business of the Company and the Investment Manager and their policies and procedures.
 These briefings will focus on the key operational, regulatory, risk and compliance issues that are of relevance to the Company and the Investment Manager.